Anmol283/Linux_Administration/LAB-2.md

 ## LAB-2: View the gedit man page.
 Use the man -k ext4 command to find the command to tune ext4 file-system parameters.Brace expansion is used to generate discretionary strings of characters.
 Braces contain a comma-separated list of strings

-# Lab 3 & 4: Using man Pages, Searching Commands, and Brace Expansion in Linux

 ## Objective
 The objective of this lab is to explore Linux manual (`man`) pages, search for commands related to `ext4`, and understand the usage of **brace expansion** for generating discretionary strings of characters.